The deeper dive into ancient resin's grounding qualities in a high cortisol world.

 -

-Oudh (agarwood) has been used for centuries in the Middle East and Asia for grounding, ritual, and calm.
+Oudh (agarwood) has been traditionally employed in the Middle East and Asia for grounding, ritual and calm for centuries.

 -

-Its deep, woody aroma may help signal safety to the nervous system through scent-memory pathways.
+The woody clean fragrance of its aroma may help to alert the nervous system to safety, via scent-memory pathways.

 -

-Fragrance interacts directly with the limbic system - the emotional center of the brain.
+The fragrance immediately gets into contact with the limbic system – the emotional area of the brain.

 -

-While not a medical treatment, many people use oudh intentionally as part of anti - stress rituals.
+Although it is not a cure, many people use oudh as part of anti - stress rituals.

 -